yakMM/POG-bot/README.md

 The Gspread module is used for interaction with google API.
 [Follow these steps to create your google_api_secret.json](https://gspread.readthedocs.io/en/latest/oauth2.html#for-bots-using-service-account)

 #### Prepare Google Sheet
-An example excel sheet has been provided called `accounts_sheet_template.xlsx`.
+An example sheet has been provided called `accounts_sheet_template.xlsx`.
 By creating a new Google Sheet in your Drive and importing the excel file through the menu you can avoid format and naming convention errors.

 The `accounts` field from the `[Database]` section of the configuration file has to contain the ID of the Google Sheet.